Zak4sad/container_solutions_task/README.md

 - Scan the Docker image for security vulnerabilities.
 - Configure a monitoring system using Prometheus.
 - Deploy the application in a staging environment (locally first)
+- Create a docker Image that has most of the used agents ( docker, maven , trivy , apache benchmark, kubectl ...) and use it as Kubernetes Agent

 ## Run it using docker-compose
 In my docker-compose file I used :